 Their results, published today in Nature, were clear-cut.
 Whole raw meat was impossible to chew into pieces and emerged as a tattered bolus.
 Sliced meat required 31.8 percent less muscle force to chew, and it was broken down into small pieces that would be easier to digest.
 Over the course of a year, switching from a diet of pure raw plants to one that was composed of two-thirds raw plants and one-third raw sliced meat would require 17 percent fewer chews and 20 percent less force.

-“If I were to give you a piece of raw goat or game, you would not be able to chew it.
-It would be like bubblegum—you would just chew and chew and chew.”
+“If I were to give you a piece of raw goat or game, you would not be able to chew it.”
 Cooking made the food even easier to chew, especially the plants.
 But Zink and Lieberman believe that the major changes to the head and teeth seen in early species of Homo, namely the decrease in teeth and jaw-muscle size that emerged in Homo erectus (which dates from 1.89 million to 143,000 years ago), could have occurred before cooking, purely due to the invention of tartare.

 Richard Wrangham, an evolutionary anthropologist in the same Harvard department as the researchers, is unconvinced.
 He has no doubt that mechanical processing was important, he says, but he is skeptical that it was enough to cause the head and jaw remodel seen in the Homo lineage.
 For Wrangham, just because there’s no clear evidence of cooking until about 500,000 years ago doesn’t mean hominins were not doing it much earlier.
 Control of fire dates back to at least a million years ago, and he imagines it would take those early fire users “about an hour and a half” to figure out that they could use it to cook.